-- 1. That on or about (date), in the county of (county), the defendant, (defendant's name), intentionally damaged a building [or motor vehicle] by starting a fire; - 2.
-That, at the time the defendant did so, a person who was not a participant in the crime was present in the building [or motor vehicle]; and - 3.
+- 1. That on or about (date), in the county of (county), the defendant, (defendant's name), intentionally damaged a building [or motor vehicle] by causing an explosion or a fire with the expectation or receipt of financial advantage or pecuniary profit; - 2.
+That, at the time, a person who was not a participant in the crime was present in the building [or motor vehicle]; - 3.
 That the defendant knew that such a person was present in the building [or motor vehicle], or the circumstances were such as to render the presence of such a person in the building [or motor vehicle] a reasonable possibility.